AdnanSakal/EyeIn/README.md

-How TO USE THE APPLICATION
+## How TO USE THE APPLICATION
+if eye closed then morse code = 0 else 1 (use your right eye to do this)

 ![five](img/first1.png)